marc-invalid/chipwhisperer-marc/README.md

   - Partitioning modes
   - **(TODO)** Crypto algorithms

-The intention is to stay near the original code base, making all changes in the least invasive way possible.
+The intention is to stay near the original code base, and applying all changes in the least invasive way possible.